remix-run/remix/docs/guides/envvars.md

 }
 ```

-Note that dotenv is only for development, you should not use it in production, so don't do that with your start script, only dev.
+Note that `dotenv` is only for development, you should not use it in production, so Remix doesn't load these when running `remix serve`.
 You'll need to follow your host's guides on adding secrets to your production server.

 <docs-error>Do not commit your <code>.env</code> file to git, the point is that it contains secrets!</docs-error>